ddotta/awesome-polars/README.md

 - [Revisiting a Classic Cheminformatics Paper with Polars: The Wiener Index](https://bertiewooster.github.io/2023/03/10/Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.html) - A science blog post that uses Polars to track the information for the molecules in DataFrames by [@bertiewooster](https://github.com/bertiewooster).
 - [How to start using Polars & DuckDB together for data analysis](https://ganguly-04.medium.com/how-to-start-using-polars-duckdb-together-for-data-analysis-ded30fcb0bd9) - A post that demonstrates the usage of Polars with DuckDB to perform similar data transformations as is done using Pandas by [@sumaniitm](https://github.com/sumaniitm).
 - [Anatomy of a Polars Query: A Syntax Comparison of Polars vs SQL](https://towardsdatascience.com/anatomy-of-a-polars-query-a-syntax-comparison-of-polars-vs-sql-a0035ac8a4fa) - A post that compares Polars syntax to SQL by [@bfeif](https://github.com/bfeif).
+- [Pandas vs. Polars — Time to Switch?](https://towardsdatascience.com/pandas-vs-polars-time-to-switch-932d62e7e829) - A blog post that compares Polars to Pandas in a series of 4 benchmarks performed on a csv file with 11 million rows by [@daradecic](https://github.com/daradecic).

 ### Talks and videos